PBA Tour Playoffs: Tournament Structure

 For 2019 and 2020, the top eight players in points received byes into the second round (round of 16).
 The #9 through #24 seeds competed in single-elimination matches (one standard ten-frame game each) to determine who advanced to the second round.

 For 2019, Round 2 and all subsequent rounds featured double-elimination matches, also known as the "race to two points".
 Any player winning both games in a match earns two points and advances to the next round.
 If the match is split one game each, the players bowl a 9th/10th frame roll-off to determine who wins the second point and the right to advance.
 If the 9th/10th frame roll-off results in a tie, a one-ball, sudden death roll-off is used until a winner is determined.
 For 2020, only the championship finals used the race to two points format.
 All other rounds were single-elimination matches.

 The PBA Players Committee originally voted to make the playoffs a non-title event, citing the low number of games bowled as the primary reason.
 However, on December 6, 2019, the PBA announced that the winner of the 2019 PBA Playoffs would retroactively be awarded a PBA Tour title, and that the winner of the 2020 PBA Playoffs and subsequent events will be credited with a PBA title.
-As of 2020, winners also receive a WWE championship belt, as part of a cross-promotion with WWE wrestling, which is also broadcast on Fox Sports (current home of the PBA).
+As of 2020, winners also receive a WWE championship belt, as part of a cross-promotion with WWE wrestling, which is also broadcast on Fox Sports (TV home of the PBA from 2019 to 2025).

 Since 2021, the PBA Playoffs feature a 16-player field rather than a 24-player field.
 All PBA Playoffs matches are double-elimination ("race to two points") except for the final match, which uses a "race to three points" format.
 Players bowl a maximum of four games, with the first player to win three games earning the championship.
 If the match is split two games each, the players bowl a 9th/10th frame roll-off for the third point and the title.